shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

           ]
         }
         ```
     6. __sensor_groups__: This is where you identify which specific sensors are grouped together.
 These sensor groups will be governed by the settings that we just configured in their respective cluster.
 All sensors in each group will run at the same time.
 If there are multiple sensor groups per cluster, each group will run sequentially.
 In a large deployment, you may have many sensors that could interfere with each other (they cover the same area, they are facing each other, etc.).
-You can place them in different groups so that they aren't running at the same time.<br/><br/>
+You can place them in different groups so that they aren't running at the same time.<br/><br/><div id="sensor_naming"></div>
-      In this use-case, for each cluster, we will have one sensor group with a single sensor in it.  __You will need to use your actual sensor's ID in order for the controller application to function properly.__  To find the sensor ID of your sensor, see the label on the back of your sensor (see image below):<br/>
+      In this use-case, for each cluster, we will have one sensor group with a single sensor in it.  __You will need to use your actual sensor's ID in order for the controller application to function properly.__  To find the sensor ID of your sensor, see the label on the back of your sensor (see image below):<br/><br/>
       ![Sensor_Id_Image](../../resources/sensor_idx75.png)<br/>
-      __NOTE: The last six characters of the sensor ID can only consist of numeric characters zero through nine and alpha characters A through F [0-9,A-F].__<br/><br/>
+      __NOTE: Sensor ID = "RSP-XXXXXX" where XXXXXX is the last six characters of the device MAC address.
+The last six characters can only consist of numeric values zero through nine and alpha characters A through F [0-9,A-F].
+See image above.__<br/><br/><div id="sample_cluster"></div>
       If done correctly, your cluster configuration file should now look like the following, except with your correct sensor IDs:
         ```json
         {